Urgency

 bullet

 At present there are some 73,000 chemicals in use in the world.
 Over 70% of these have never been tested for their effects upon the environment and living organisms.
-Of that number 1200 are currently suspected of producing adverse effects upon living organisms.
+Of that number 1200 are currently suspected of producing adverse effects upon living things.
 Many are found throughout our food chain at unacceptably high levels.
-The more dangerous include PCBs (polychlorinated biphenyl), PAHs (polycyclic hydrocarbons) dioxins, furans, and a host of chemical components indigenous to the manufacture of pesticides.
+The more dangerous include PCBs (polychlorinated biphenyl), PAHs (polycyclic hydrocarbons), dioxins (polychlorinated dibenzodioxins), furans (tetrahydrofuran), and a whole host of chemical components indigenous to the manufacture of pesticides.

 bullet